 Home to cooking icons, like Rachel Khoo, Nigella Lawson and Yotam Ottolenghi, London has one of the hottest culinary scenes in the world.
 It also has plenty of private dining rooms to suit group breakfasts, lunches and dinners, no matter what size party you have.

 From neighbourhood brasseries to fine-dining restaurants, Londoners are spoilt for choice when it comes to private dining.
-Here at #tagvenue we list some of the best private dining rooms in the city.
+Here at Tagvenue we list some of the best private dining rooms in the city.
 And the really nice part?
 We have something to fit every budget, so choose anything from a Michelin-star restaurant to a laid-back bistro.

 Calling all foodies!
-If you’re organising a celebratory feast, #tagvenue is here to lend a helping hand.
+If you’re organising a celebratory feast, Tagvenue is here to lend a helping hand.
 Whether you’re planning a relaxed meal with mates or a sophisticated six-course dégustation with the whole family, we’re experts when it comes to the best birthday dinner venues in London.
 The nicest nosh-ups are all about good food and great company, so when it comes to organising a flavour-packed birthday dinner you want to be spoilt for choice.

 Keep fantastic feasting at the forefront of your mind when planning your delightful dining event.
 If you’re throwing a Come Dine with Me dinner party don’t forget to read up on dining etiquette and to organise some fun dinner party games as well as a scoring system.
 What could be more fun than hosting a Channel 4 CDWM-style mini-competition with your closest friends and family?

-Planning a birthday party, corporate dining event or staff Christmas do?
+Planning a birthday party, corporate dining event or staff Christmas dinner?
 Whether you’re after a set menu or a bespoke package designed just for you, our tips and tricks for hosting a private dining event are fit for any foodie.
 From farm-to-table fare to next-level drinks carts, we’re here to help you plan a standout reception menu.

 With the popularity of celebrity chefs and a greater emphasis on locally sourced ingredients, there’s never been a better time to host your private dining event.
 But what are the top food and restaurant trends you need to know about before planning your foodie celebration?